What is a Sleep Study?

 In the morning, the study will end, and all sensors will be removed by the sleep technician.
 You may then shower and get dressed.
 You'll be asked to complete a post-sleep questionnaire before you leave.

-For more information or to make an appointment for a sleep study, please call 480-323-3200 or visit our HonorHealth Sleep Disorders Center page.
+For more information or to make an appointment for a sleep study, please call 480-323-3200 or visit our HonorHealth Sleep Health Center page.